Raylu42x/build.kervian.com/README.md

 So Simple is a simple [Jekyll theme](https://jekyllrb.com/docs/themes/) for your words and pictures.
 Built to provide:

-* A variety of layouts with clean and readable typography.
+* A variety of layouts with clean and very  readable typography.
 * [Microformats](http://microformats.org/wiki/microformats2) markup to make post content machine-readable and discoverable.
 * Disqus Comments and Google Analytics support.
 * SEO best practices via [Jekyll SEO Tag][jekyll-seo-tag].